-10 Simple Parenting Tips to Manage Preschoolers At Home
+10 Simple Parenting Tips to for Preschoolers At Home

-Parenting in the current times is something no one expected to handle.
+Parenting in the current times is something no one is expected to handle.
 One day your kid was going to school and the next day the world was shutting down.
 It can be quite challenging to manage preschoolers at home, now more than ever.
 Without regular schools, you are either reduced to being the teacher yourself or your kid has to use video classes for lessons.
 Since adjusting to the new reality can be hard, we have compiled a few pointers to help you through the transition.
-Read on to know how you can effectively handle online schooling for your preschooler.
+Read on to know how you can effectively handle online classes for your preschoolers at home.

 Establish a daily routine

-If you want to manage preschoolers at home, the first thing as parenting guides to do is create a schedule.
+If you want to manage preschool at home, the first thing parenting guides do is create a schedule.
 Having a consistent routine brings a sense of familiarity to your little one as they can associate a certain time with school, a certain time with a nap and play activities.
-Repetitive routines will help them learn about sequences, time and develop autonomy.
-Set the routine close to school timings so they don’t have a hard timing adjusting once things are back to normal.
+Repetitive routines will help them learn about sequences, and time and develop autonomy.
+Set the routine close to school timings so they don’t have a hard time adjusting once things are back to normal.
 Once you create a routine, remember to stick to it.
 You can also create a picture schedule of all the classes for easier understanding.

-Set up a designated space for your toddler to study
+Set up a designated space for your preschooler to study

 If you want to successfully manage preschoolers at home, it is absolutely necessary to keep them away from any kind of distraction.
 Even a single ring of the doorbell can easily distract a kid’s mind.
-Find out the things that can distract your kid from their lessons, for example, video games, computer, TV, toys and pets.
+Find out what can distract your kid from their lessons, for example, video games, computers, TV, toys, and pets.
 Then make sure to limit their exposure.
 This means turning off television or desktops, turning off Wi-Fi, not attending phone calls loudly while they are studying and putting pets in different rooms.

 Communicate clearly with the teacher

 Physical schools provide numerous school indoor games for kids.
-However, distance learning for preschoolers doesn’t have to be boring and stagnant.
+However, distance learning for preschoolers at home doesn’t have to be boring and stagnant.
 Young kids have an active imagination which is ideal for using figures and projects to teach them lessons.
 This can range from simple picture and coloring books to complicated puzzles and models.
 Find out the method of learning and some parenting tip that works best for your kid and utilize that for lessons.
-You can mix up visual, auditory and sensory learning methods like books, audiobooks, YouTube videos or even Legos.
+You can mix up visual, auditory, and sensory learning methods like books, audiobooks, YouTube videos, or even Legos.

 Talk to your child

 The current situation is already not optimum for learning, so it is vital that as parents we do not put more pressure on our kids.
 A good parenting tip will be to sit down and talk to the child before setting up a daily schedule.
 Giving your child the choice to input his own opinions is helpful in creating a productive learning experience.
 For example, let your child choose which story they want to read, or which topic they want to write about.
-Verbal back and forth exchange is also necessary for almost all preschool lessons.
-Teach them numbers by saying them aloud, teach them vocabulary by asking him to name everyday household objects or simply ask questions orally.
+Verbal back and forth exchange is also necessary for almost all lessons for preschoolers at home.
+Teach them numbers by saying them aloud, teach them vocabulary by asking them to name everyday household objects, or simply ask questions orally.

 Set a timer for breaks